finsight/QUIKSharp/README.md

 * QuikStarter is an obsolete utility to make Quik always running and reconnecting (probably taken from Stock#.
 Not needed since built-in reconnect is quite reliable.
 It is better to make SMS/Email notification if something unexpected happens)

-Why connect to .NET
+Why use .NET (and not Lua or DDE or other closed libs)
 =============
-One of the key rationale is that Quik is dumb, slow, illogical, made by violent lazy undergrads for users to suffer - while .NET is smart, performant and pleasure to work with.
+One of the key rationale is that Quik is dumb, slow, illogical, made by violent lazy undergrads for users to suffer (no offence, just trolling) - while .NET is smart, performant and pleasure to work with.
 So Quik is like a Russian young soldier that only ansfers to commands and callbacks.
 And nothing more.